mtbittle/mtbittle.github.io/_posts/2020-02-22-intro-to-bitnation.markdown

 enterprise applications from monolithic structures to container-based cloud microservices, continuous integration and deployment using Jenkins, Docker, and Kubernetes.

-Everyone's using Git, Maven, and Gradle these days with Spring Boot, Docker images, and lightweight application servers these days.
+Everyone's using Git, Maven, and Gradle these days with Spring Boot, Docker images, and lightweight application servers.
 It's really impressive how the industry, technology, and frameworks have matured over the years.
 I still remember using Subversion and ClearCase for version control, managing dependencies manually, and continually hearing, "well, it works on my machine!"